 In this section, using New Economic Geography model, the effects of decreasing transport costs are examined.
 Trade costs embrace broad meaning, covering the costs caused by the firm's transaction between countries such as tariffs and custom clearance.
 The model is the expansion from that in the Chapter 7 of Combes, Mayer and Thisse (2008) to express more fragmented production processes in manufacturing sector.
 In the model, the economic space consists of two regions, region A and region B. The economy is endowed with given populations.
 The workers are immobile between regions but mobile between sectors and manufacturing firms.
 Consumption goods are a good produced in the other sector and one variety of manufactured goods.
 Preferences are identical across all workers and expressed by a Cobb Douglass utility with a composite differentiated manufactured good expressed by a CES-type index.
-The expenditure share on the other sector is sufficiently large for the good produced in the other sector is sufficiently large for the good produced in the other sector is both regions.
+The expenditure share on the other sector is sufficiently large for the good produced in the other sector to be always produced in both regions.